 9. How many devices can be used with satellite internet?

 There’s no limit to the number of devices that you can use on your satellite internet signal if you set up a wireless network.
 However, the speed and strength of your signal will be influenced by the number of devices that use it.

 If you plan to connect a lot of devices to the internet, try to choose a plan with higher download speeds.
 HughesNet offers speeds up to 15 Mbps, while Exede advertises speeds as fast as 25 Mbps.
-On the lower end of the spectrum, dishNET only provides speeds up to 10 Mbps, meaning it may not be ideal for heavy bandwidth users.

 10. How much does satellite internet cost?